 Described as ‘Art Deco’s greatest artist’ by the The New York Times, Émile-Jacques Ruhlmann designed furnishings and interiors that oozed the Gatsby-esque glamour of the 1920s, combining rare dark woods with rich bronze and hand-tooled leather.

 Unabashedly luxurious, the designer’s work countered the Modernist idea that good design could either be mass-produced or inexpensive.
-‘Only the very rich can pay for what is new and they alone can make it fashionable’, he observed.
-Technically complex yet minimal in style, his work been cited as an inspiration by restaurateur Michael Chow and fashion designer Rick Owens.
+‘Only the very rich can pay for what is new and they alone can make it fashionable,’ he observed.
+Technically complex yet minimal in style, his work has been cited as an inspiration by restaurateur Michael Chow and fashion designer Rick Owens.

 When the Leleu brothers, Marcel and Jules, inherited their father’s decorating company in 1909, Jules Leleu made it his own, opening an atelier where he began producing the distinctive Art Deco furnishings the brand would become renowned for.

 Coveted in France, Leleu’s designs soon acquired an international following after they were used to furnish transatlantic cruise liners the Île de France and the Atlantique — with Leleu hailed as Europe’s ‘Art Deco ambassador’.
 Style-conscious Americans became avid collectors of Jules Leleu’s work, with notable clients including the wife of President Dwight D. Eisenhower.